 In the Beginning

 We all have a certain line or natural shape to our eyebrows.
-The first tip is to work with what you got.
+The first step to eyebrow shaping is to work with what you got.
 That means finding where your natural arch in your brow hits its peak and then tweezing accordingly.
 To figure this out simply stand in front of your mirror (no small or magnified ones for this job) and see if the beginning of the brow is aligned with the center of your nostril.
 The arch should fall over the back third of your eye.
 The length of the brow should be the length of your eye.
 If it doesn’t you need to tweeze it with slanted tweezers.

 To Tweeze or Not to Tweeze

-Once you have determined the lines and natural shape of your brow it is up to you on whether or not you want to tweeze them yourself or take it to a professional.
+Once you have determined the lines and natural shape of your brow it is up to you whether or not you want to tweeze them yourself or leave it to a professional.
 I like to start with a professional twice a year for guidance and then work within their lines.
 If you tweeze at home, grab your magnifying mirror and take it hair by hair.

 - Never tweeze your eyebrow into a straight line.